-I also understand that access and accommodation are always an ongoing and shifting project and welcome conversations and work at the level of individual rights and needs, in relation to structural barriers and activist pursuits, and as part of scholarly questioning and research.
-This course is oriented to welcoming disability as part of its life and work while reshaping unexamined conceptions of disability that are doing the job of excluding students, staff and faculty.
-All people are invited to work toward inclusion.
+I also understand that access and accommodation are always an ongoing and shifting project and welcome conversations and work at the level of individual rights and needs; in relation to structural barriers and activist pursuits; and as part of scholarly questioning and research.
+This course is oriented to welcoming disability as part of its life and work while reshaping unexamined conceptions of disability that are doing the job of degrading or excluding students, staff and faculty.
+All people are invited to work toward inclusion while exploring the meaning of disability as it appears and disappears in our classroom.